Skip to content

 2. Verify range: 20-4270 seconds

-3. Check byte order (big-endian)
+3. Check byte order (little-endian in EEPROM, big-endian in downlink commands)

 4. Enable Fair Use Policy if on TTN